-Today, metallic paints are one of the most used and widespread types of car paint, both by manufacturers, with a wide catalogue of metallic and pearl colours, and by users, who seek to provide a differential aesthetics to their vehicles.
+Today, metallic paints are one of the most used types of car paint both by manufacturers, with a wide catalogue of metallic and pearl colours, and by users, who seek to provide a differential look to their vehicles.

-Practically all cars manufactured today have the possibility of being customised in metallic colours.
+Practically all cars that are manufactured today can be customised in metallic colours.

 What is metallic car paint?

-Metallic paint, also known as polychromatic, is a type of paint that has small aluminium particles or other metals added to it in order to produce a shiny effect and depth to the surface, especially emphasised in body contours.
+Metallic paint, also known as polychromatic, is a type of paint that has been added small aluminium particles or other metals in order to produce a shiny effect and depth to the surface, especially emphasised in bodywork contours.

-The type, amount, size and colour of the particles can vary to produce all kinds of effects, glows and reflections, providing a brighter finish than any solid paint.
+The type, amount, size and colour of the particles can vary to produce all kinds of effects, gloss and reflections, providing a glossier finish than any solid paint.

-This type of paint usually has a wide variety of shades and colours, and its characteristic brightness is produced by light reflection on the tiny aluminium particles that are mixed with the paint.
+This type of paint usually has a wide range of shades and colours, and its characteristic gloss is produced with the reflection of light on the tiny aluminium particles that are mixed with the paint.
 These particles capture light and reflect it.

-The successive coats of the finishing paint emphasise this brightness and depth effect.
-The metallic colours are integrated in two or three-coat systems and require the final varnish coat to ensure sealing and protectionof the surface.
+The successive coats of the finish paint highlight this gloss and depth effect.
+Metallic colours are integrated in basecoat or three-coat systems, and require a final clearcoat coat to ensure sealing and protectionof the surface.

 Advantages and disadvantages of metallic paint